atteneder/glTFast/README.md

 ## Features

-*Unity glTFast* supports the full [glTF 2.0 specification][gltf-spec] and many extensions.
+*glTFast* supports the full [glTF 2.0 specification][gltf-spec] and many extensions.
 It works with Universal, High Definition and the Built-In Render Pipelines on all platforms.

 See the [comprehensive list of supported features and extensions](./Documentation~/features.md).